15 Foods Rich In Omega-3 Fatty Acids That You Should Eat

 2. May Reduce The Risk Of Cardiovascular Diseases

 Omega-3 fatty acids protect the heart and reduce the risk of cardiovascular disease by reducing high LDL cholesterol and blood clotting.
 The intake of omega-3 fatty acids may help reduce the risk of sudden death caused by cardiac arrhythmias (irregular heartbeat).
-Besides, it may also reduce all-cause mortality in people with known coronary heart disease.
-Omega-3 fatty acids are also used to treat hyperlipidemia (high cholesterol levels) and hypertension – which cause cardiovascular disease (7).
+Besides, it may also reduce all-cause mortality in people with known coronary heart diseasei XA heart condition in which plaque build-up can block the arteries from delivering blood to the heart. .
+Omega-3 fatty acids are also used to treat hyperlipidemia (high cholesterol levels) and hypertensioni XA common condition in which the force of blood against artery walls is higher than normal.
+It is also known as high blood pressure (HBP). – which cause cardiovascular disease (7).

 The American Heart Association recommends at least one serving of fish daily for those with coronary heart disease.
 It also recommends two servings of fish per week for persons with no coronary heart disease (7).